 javapackagertool will not be supported:

-- Java Web Start application support
+- Java Web Start application support,

-- JavaFX-specific features
+- JavaFX-specific features,

-jdepsusage for determining required modules
+jdepsusage for determining required modules, and

-- Ant plugin
+- the Ant plugin.

 - There will be no GUI for the tool.
 A command-line interface (CLI) is sufficient.